Xylophone

 Anyway, this Accordion is a handy model for kids.

-Melodium has 14 notes, a diatonic scale and a nice timbre so you can create a nice sound with it.
+Melodium has 14 notes, a diatonic scale and a nice timbre so you can create a pleasant sound with it.

 |